JOSHI53/Restaurant/README.md

 # [CITY](https://city-fresh-n-hot.netlify.app/)
 ## The Fastest Food Delivery In Your City

+- The web application was developed using ReactJS, a popular JavaScript library, with the aim of implementing industry best practices.
+The application features Google Authentication using FIREBASE, with the entire database management system set up using the same technology.
+The admin functionality enables authorized personnel to upload new items to the menu.

+- The application incorporates a cart functionality, allowing users to easily add and manage items they wish to purchase.
+Additionally, the items are filtered by category, providing a more streamlined user experience.

+- The website boasts of a fully responsive design, adapting to various screen sizes and devices.
+The CSS and styling elements of the website were implemented using TailwindCSS, a utility-first CSS framework that prioritizes high performance and customization.

+- Overall, this is a full-stack web application that leverages modern web development concepts like Redux, Reducers, Hooks and State Providers.
+The application is well-suited for online food ordering and buying, and I am confident it will meet the needs of users in the most effective and efficient manner possible.

+## Features
 - The Application has been made using **React**.
 I have tried to use the beest practices known to be a good developer while creating this application.
 - This Application consists of **Google Authentication** using **FIREBASE**.
 - The whole Database is setup using FIREBASE.